Magalame/Random-love-gifs-FBchat/README.md

 https://media.tenor.co/images/9c4a6d3cb294d01177a5b1e1544a5b9b/tenor.gif

 ## Todo:
-* allow to specify the delay in hours/minutes rather than seconds
+* ~allow to specify the delay in hours/minutes rather than seconds~
-* allow to type in the gifs one can add instead of relying solely on command line arguments
+* ~allow to type in the gifs one can add instead of relying solely on command line arguments~
+* add the possibility to use a file as input for gif list